 In an authoritative survey of Indian economy from 1860 to 1970, B.R.
 Tomlinson argues that these phenomena were not an inevitable consequence of social formations under colonial capitalism or an implacable Malthusian crisis.
 According to him, they were the result of specific institutional inadequacies and market failures of the last twenty years of the British rule.
 This perhaps is the outcome of the time frame of Tomlinson's study which begins in 1860.
 Viewed in the longer run context of pre-colonial economic processes, colonialism, and perhaps colonial capitalism, through the policies of colonialism, appear to have created a structural break between pre-colonial and colonial economy.
 The Deccan was always a highly commercialised society, strongly dominated by markets.
-During the pre-British area, these were markets in political influence, hereditary offices, military protection along with the conventional labour markets, money market, capital markets, land markets and the markets for commodities.
+During the pre-British area, these were markets in political influence, hereditary offices, military protection along with the conventional labour markets, money markets, capital markets, land markets and the markets for commodities.
 After the British rule, the first three types of markets became irrelevant.
-One now has a more clear bifurcation of the economic and social mechanisms.
-We do observe "modernisation" in the sense of Talcott Parsons, but that was certainly not leading to capitalism.
+One now has a more clear bifurcation of the economic and social mechanisms, with social mechanisms filling in when the conventional markets no longer functioned adequately.
+We do observe 'modernisation' in the sense of Talcott Parsons, but that was certainly not leading to capitalism.
 Social mechanisms in the Deccan became strong only because markets became weak in the 1920's and 30's and state agencies did not attempt to remedy this.
-Had the market networks been stronger and better linked to more sustained sources of demand during the colonial period, agriculture and the rural economy would have been stronger at dependence.
+Had the market networks been stronger and better linked to more sustained sources of demand during the colonial period, agriculture and the rural economy would have been stronger at independence.